Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 Day 4: This morning explore the town of Livingston and continue on to El Castillo de San Felipe de Lara, listed on the UNESCO World Heritage Tentative List.
 This fort was built by the Spanish in 1644 as protection against pirates, mostly English.
 Strategically located at the narrowest point on the river, this small fortress was used for several centuries in order to prevent buccaneers from robbing ships and pillaging villages along the lake’s shores.
 We will take a short boat ride to view the fortress and to experience the beauty of the lagoon.
-In the afternoon, transfer to Flores with time to shop and explore the brightly painted buildings of this charming island town.
+In the afternoon, transfer to Flores and explore the brightly painted buildings of this charming island town.
 Continue to Tikal and overnight for two nights at the simple Jungle Lodge, located within the national park.
 (B/L/D)

 Day 5: Tikal has been a national park since 1955 and a UNESCO World Heritage Site since 1979.
 The 222 square miles of protected forest are home to wild pigs, or peccaries, raccoon-like coatimundis, jaguar and other cats, along with brilliantly colored turkeys and other tropical birds.
 Here, in the shadows of the magnificent pyramids, discover the royal families of Tikal through their stories on the carved stone monuments.
 Learn about the wars of conquest that rocked the region for centuries and begin to understand how the ties of blood created an allegiance between this impressive city and the other sites we will visit, and how these ties were often frayed by battles between the powers that ruled these royal centers.
 (B/L/D)